RAF Lossiemouth: End of search and rescue (SAR) operations

-In 2006, government announced its intentions to privatise the RAF Search and Rescue Force (the search and rescue (SAR) helicopter service).
-A ten-year contract worth £1.6 billion was signed in March 2013 with Bristow Helicopters to run the service from 2015 with new AgustaWestland AW189 and Sikorsky S-92 helicopters.
-SAR helicopter operations in the north-east of Scotland ceased at Lossiemouth and moved to Inverness Airport, located 30 mi to the west.
-'D' flight of No. 202 Squadron disbanded on 1 April 2015 and its Sea King HAR3s were stored at RAF Valley, Anglesey, bringing nearly 43 years of search and rescue operations at Lossiemouth to an end.
-The Sea Kings had been a familiar sight in the skies above Scotland, having been involved in the Piper Alpha disaster, Lockerbie bombing and appearing in local and national media.
+In 2006, the government announced its intentions to privatise the RAF Search and Rescue (SAR) Force.
+A £1.6 billion ten-year contract to run the search and rescue service with new AgustaWestland AW189 and Sikorsky S-92 helicopters was agreed with Bristow Helicopters in March 2013.
+SAR helicopter operations ceased at Lossiemouth and moved to Inverness Airport, located 30 mi to the west.
+'D' flight of No. 202 Squadron disbanded on 1 April 2015, bringing nearly 43 years of search and rescue operations at Lossiemouth to an end.
+The Sea Kings had been a familiar sight in the skies above Scotland, having been involved in high-profile events such as the Piper Alpha disaster and Lockerbie bombing and regularly appearing in the media.

-A farewell party to be held by 'D' Flight personnel to thank the local community for their support, was cancelled by RAF officials.
+A farewell party to be held by 'D' Flight personnel to thank the local community for their support was cancelled by RAF officials.
 There was widespread criticism of the decision but the RAF considered that the event could contravene campaigning rules for the UK general election, as it could be perceived as being political.
 Morayvia, a local charity bought the former Lossiemouth Sea King 'XZ592' from the Ministry of Defence in March 2015.
-The aircraft is now on display as part of Morayvia's Science and Technology Experience Project at Kinloss.
+The aircraft is now on display as part of Morayvia's aviation museum at Kinloss.